|

 Expressions

 For evaluating simple expressions, enter an expression in the calculator with no semi-colon (';') at the end of the line.
-Click the Run button or press F8 again to display the results in the Output text area at the bottom of the window.
+Note that when entering hexadecimal numbers, place an 'h' after the number (for example '2Fh').
+Because the calculator uses C-syntax, make sure to place a '0' before any hexadecimal numbers that begin with a letter (for example, you must use '0FFh' instead of just 'FFh').
+Click the Run button or press F8 again to display the results in the calculator.
 For example:

-will display '67072 [10600h]' in the Output area.
-If a semi-colon is included at the end of the line, the expression is treated as a C program and to display results in the Output panel the return keyword must be used.
+will display the result '67072 [10600h]'.
+If a semi-colon is included at the end of the line, the expression is treated as a C program and to display results the return keyword must be used.
 For example:

 return 0x1000 + 512*123;